CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 Initialization happens in `src/init.js`.
 You don't need to worry about this; it is mostly initializing the gl context, debug modes, extensions, etc.

 `src/main.js` is configuration for the renderers.
 It sets up the gui for switching renderers and initializes the scene and render loop.
-The only important thing here are the arguments for `ForwardPlusRenderer` and `ClusteredRenderer`.
+The most important things here are the arguments for `ForwardPlusRenderer` and `ClusteredRenderer`.
 These constructors take the number of x, y, and z slices to split the frustum into.

+We have also provided a `Wireframe` helper class for debugging.
+It lets you draw arbitrary colored line segments in the scene, which may be helpful for visualizing things like frustum clusters.
+For example, on app startup you could populate the `Wireframe` with lines for the clusters based on the initial camera view, and then you can pan around the scene to inspect the clusters.
+We've provided an example in `src/main.js` for drawing lines on top of everything in the scene, but you can also draw them so that they depth test properly with the rest of the scene.
+Feel free to modify this class as you see fit.
+**Before doing performance analysis**, be sure to disable wireframe drawing, especially if you have made significant modifications that may impact performance.

 `src/scene.js` handles loading a .gltf scene and initializes the lights.
 Here, you can modify the number of lights, their positions, and how they move around.
 Also, take a look at the `draw` function.
 This handles binding the vertex attributes, which are hardcoded to `a_position`, `a_normal`, and `a_uv`, as well as the color and normal maps to targets `gl.TEXTURE0` and `gl.TEXTURE1`.